kylerostler/web-module-project-async-redux/README.md

 - [ ] Connect your fork to Codegrade using the "Connect Git" button.
 - [ ] Find your newly created fork from the list and push your work to main.
 - [ ] Check this video for details: www.youtube.com/watch?v=fC2BO7dI6IQ

+catfact.ninja/fact returns a fact catfact.ninja/facts returns a list of facts catfact.ninja/breeds returns a list of breeds

+add ?limit=#   to limit results by #